 A student with a temperature 100 degrees or more or who has vomited must go home.
 It is the parent's responsibility to make arrangements within an hour of being notified.
 The school has a responsibility to protect the health of remaining students.
 It is imperative that parents notify the school throughout the school year with any changes of phone numbers for home, work, or emergency contact persons.
-Students should remain home 24 hours after their last sign of fever and/or vomiting to protect other students from illness.
+Students may return to school after showing no signs of fever and/or vomiting.

-Any student missing school for more than 3 consecutive days must show a doctor's excuse and/or release to return to class.
+Any student missing school for more than 5 consecutive days must show a doctor's excuse and/or release to return to class.
 This may be faxed within five (5) school days of the student's return from the doctor's office to the school office using fax number (217) 625-2251.
 If a student will miss PE due to health issues, the parent must send in a note with the date and injury for one day only.
 The student must have the note on the date she/he will miss PE.
 A student must bring in a note from the doctor for any additional days of not participating in PE, with the dates listed for no PE participation.
 If a student does not participate in PE, he/she will not receive recess.